 Wonder Clips are the best method for securing layers together.
 Should you need to pin where clips aren't possible, make sure to pin within the seam allowance.

-It is best to avoid a leather needle, as it will leave big holes.
+It is best to avoid a leather needle, as it may leave big holes.
 This may show around your thread, and will also be very noticeable if you have to remove stitching for any reason.
 A new 90/14 or 100/16 universal or jeans/denim needle is best.
 Have a spare ready as faux leather will dull your needle more quickly than fabric.

 Use polyester thread as it tends to be stronger than cotton thread.
 You may want to have a thicker thread for top-stitching.
 Use a stitch length of 3.5 mm for seams and 4 to 4.5 mm for top-stitching.
+Patricia stitched this Penelope Crossbody on a domestic machine.

 Practice on scraps: